rtCamp/ps-analysis-tool-wiki/Troubleshooting-Guide.md

 * **Network Issues:** If the PSAT extension relies on network connectivity, connection problems can lead to errors.
 * **Browser Crashes or Restarts:** If the browser crashes or is restarted while the PSAT extension is active, it can lead to data loss or corruption.

-### Unknown Bugs

-#### The Nature of Software Development

-While the PSAT extension is developed with meticulous attention to detail, the dynamic nature of software and the vast array of user environments mean that unforeseen issues, or "bugs," can emerge.
-These often arise from unique or previously unencountered scenarios during real-world use.

-Software development can be compared to exploring uncharted territory.
-Though common paths are thoroughly tested, unexpected conditions can lead to the extension behaving in unanticipated ways, potentially causing it to malfunction.

-#### The Role of the Community in Bug Discovery

-Users are essential partners in identifying these elusive bugs.
-As you use the PSAT extension in your specific development workflows, you may encounter edge cases and scenarios that were not anticipated during its creation.
-Your real-world usage provides the most effective test for the extension's robustness.

 ---

 ## Troubleshooting Steps